Eryngium

 Eryngium is a genus of flowering plants in the family Apiaceae.
 There are about 250 species.
-The genus has a cosmopolitan distribution, with the center of diversity in South America.
+The genus has a cosmopolitan distribution, with centres of diversity in the western Mediterranean, South America and Mexico.
 Common names include eryngo and sea holly (though not to be confused with true hollies, of the genus Ilex).

 These are annual and perennial herbs with hairless and usually spiny leaves.
 The dome-shaped umbels of steely blue or white flowers have whorls of spiny basal bracts.
-Some species are native to rocky and coastal areas, but the majority are grassland plants.
+European and Asian species tend to be native to dry, rocky and coastal areas, and the American species are native to often damp grasslands.

 In the language of flowers, they represent admiration.